rlewis2892/javascript-solutions/README.md

 # javascript-solutions
-Demo of JavaScript/jQuery assignment solutions
+Demo of Literary Mutilator JavaScript assignment solutions.

+See: